-Find the scores of Harrisons 'Something' and 'improvisation' at the end of this document, and the analysis of the 'improvisation' below.
-Key for each bar are stated in the key column, and the chord functions and codes in the other columns.
-Note the keychange to A major in bar 11, and then back to C. In the second table the improvisation proposals are laid out.
+Find the score of 'Something' above, and the score and analysis of the 'improvisation' below.
+Key for each bar are stated in the key column, and the chord functions in the other columns.
+Note the keychange to A major in bar 11, and then back to C.